How to Speed Up Your WordPress Site: Part 5 – GZIP Compression

 Although graphics files do take up a lot of space on your website, so does you content.
 And while there are tons of WordPress plugins that optimise image size, content is often overlooked.

 Are you interested in learning more about useful WordPress functions, plugins, and plugin extensions?
-Subscribe to our newsletter at right to get a promo code and 10% off any Tribulant plugin.
+Subscribe to our newsletter on this page to get a promo code for 10% off any Tribulant plugin.